Exhibition celebrates millennium of Russian-German ties

-BERLIN From beeswax and birch bark to war booty and gas pipelines, an exhibition now showing in Berlin chronicles the long, colorful and sometimes tragic history of relations between Germany and Russia, Europe's two most populous nations.
+BERLIN Dec 12 From beeswax and birch bark to war booty and gas pipelines, an exhibition now showing in Berlin chronicles the long, colourful and sometimes tragic history of relations between Germany and Russia, Europe's two most populous nations.

 The "Russians and Germans" exhibition at the Neues Museum focuses on cultural and trade contacts between the two peoples stretching back to the 10th century and largely skirts the political controversies that still dog their relationship.

-"The aim of the exhibition is to emphasize the continuity of intensive relations in the areas of politics, economy and culture," said Steffen Zarutzki of the agency that operates Berlin's state museums.
+"The aim of the exhibition is to emphasise the continuity of intensive relations in the areas of politics, economy and culture," said Steffen Zarutzki of the agency that operates Berlin's state museums.

 "It has been very successful and has drawn plenty of visitors, about a quarter of them Russian speakers."